janmaijai-rana/Text-Editor/README.md

 # TEXT EDITOR

-* Dist directory contains Setup which you can directly install in your computer and run.
+* This directory contains Setup which you can directly install in your computer and run.
 Remember it is a Window Setup.

 * if you are mac user you should type command  **python setup.py bdist_dmg** in Terminal.This command will create a setup file for mac.